ashayh/playa-mesos-centos/README.md

 # Playa Mesos

+This is rewrite of playa-mesos from ubuntu to centos 7

+TODO: Change docs to reflect centos

 [Playa Mesos][8] helps you quickly create [Apache Mesos][1] test environments.
 This project relies on [VirtualBox][5], [Vagrant][6], and an Ubuntu box image which has Mesos and [Marathon][2] pre-installed.
 The box image is downloadable for your